Indo-Pacific Security Program

 At its core, the program is organized around four central research priorities:

-Advancing an Integrated and Resilient Indo-Pacific Security Framework: The future stability of the Indo-Pacific depends on more than traditional alliances—it requires a security framework that is both integrated and resilient.
-U.S. lawmakers are increasingly central to this effort, shaping policy, funding defense cooperation, and ensuring that America’s commitments in the region remain credible.
-Partnerships such as the Quad (Australia, India, Japan, and the United States) and AUKUS (Australia, the United Kingdom, and the United States) represent vital building blocks of this evolving order.
-Together, they provide avenues for joint military exercises, advanced defense technology collaboration, and the strengthening of maritime security.
-By fostering a networked approach, the United States and its allies can deter aggression, uphold sovereignty, and reinforce a balance of power that secures peace and prosperity in the Indo-Pacific.
+The future stability of the Indo-Pacific depends on more than traditional alliances—it requires a security framework that is integrated, adaptable, and resilient.
+U.S. lawmakers play an increasingly central role, shaping strategy, funding defense cooperation, and ensuring that America’s regional commitments remain credible over time.
+Partnerships such as the QUAD linking Australia, India, Japan, and the United States—and AUKUS represent critical pillars of this emerging order.
+Together, they enable joint military exercises, advanced defense technology collaboration, and stronger maritime security.
+By fostering a networked approach rather than rigid blocs, the United States and its allies can deter aggression, uphold sovereignty, and sustain a stable balance of power that underwrites peace and prosperity across the Indo-Pacific.